AAKP's 5th Annual Fun Walk

-This year’s virtual AAKP Fun Walk will be hosted December 6-17, 2021, to allow for participants to make the most out of the experience and participate in activities at their own pace and schedule!
+This year’s virtual AAKP Fun Walk will offer an in-person component December 9, as well as a virtual component December 4-8 to allow for participants to make the most out of the experience and participate in activities at their own pace and schedule!

 Please contact the AAKP office with questions about registration.
 800-749-2257 or firstname.lastname@example.org